 Q. Can you approve Flight Manual Supplements as well?

 Q. Can my airframe shop install my new radio?

-A. Unless your airframe shop has a radio licensed LAME then they can only install the racks and antennas required for your new installation (with an approved engineering order).
+A. Unless your airframe shop has a radio licensed LAME then they can only install the racks and antennas required for your new installation (with an approved engineering order or STC).
 Some airframe shops think they can carry out all the installation work required on a VFR aircraft, but this is not the case.